MDSplus/Documentation/docs/environmentvariables.md

 # Environment Variables: Glossary

-This list of environment variables
+Following is a list of environment variables that are used or referenced by MDSplus.

 ## Core
 ### MDS_PATH